 Kayaking is becoming more and more popular as time goes on, and with the proven health benefits, it is easy to see why more people are taking up the water sport.
 There are several unique benefits of kayaking that are all around excellent for your physical and mental health which goes to show that water sports such as kayaking are not only fun, they are great for your overall well-being.

-1. Core Development
+1. Core development

 As you paddle your kayak, your core muscles will be the most engaged- as long as you are using proper technique.
 Your upper and lower abdominals will be strengthened as you balance and control your paddle and the kayak.
 Not to mention, your lower abdominals will be working the entire time you are out on the water.
-The torso and core
+The torso and core is the first area in which kayaking exercises targets, engages, and builds.

 Every time you turn the kayak left or right, you will be engaging these muscles.
 When you first start kayaking, these muscles can feel sore.
 As time goes on, you will no longer feel soreness in your abdominals because these muscles will begin to feel accustomed to being used in this way.
 The longer you kayak, the easier it will be to engage your abdominals.